anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 The theme of Jesus as the shepherd dominates, with Gospel readings from John 10, and with Psalm 23 included every year.
 (This Sunday is sometimes known as 'Good Shepherd Sunday'.)

+* **Psalm 23** continues the shepherd theme, and is grounded in the resurrection of Jesus, because of which we need not fear when we 'walk through the valley of the shadow of death'.

 Year A

+* **Acts 2.42-47** continues the series in Acts (and concludes the three-part series in Acts 2), and describes the shared life of the believers.
 * (The alternative first reading, **Genesis 7**, begins a series on the flood in Genesis, expanding the alternative reading for Years B and C. The resurrection of Jesus is like passing through the waters of the flood.)
+* **1 Peter 2.19-25** continues the series in 1 Peter (out of sequence, in order to include the description of Jesus as 'shepherd'), and is about suffering after Jesus' example.
 * **John 10.1-10** continues the series in John, and introduces the theme of the sheep and the shepherd (although Jesus here is the gate).
-Jesus has come to give life to the sheep. **Psalm 23** continues the shepherd theme, and is grounded in the resurrection of Jesus, because of which we need not fear when we 'walk through the valley of the shadow of death'.
+Jesus has come to give life to the sheep.

 Year B

 * (For the alternative first reading, **Genesis 7.1-5, 11-18; 8.6-18; 9.8-13**, see Easter Vigil.)
-* **John 10.11-18** continues the series in John, and says that Jesus is the good shepherd who lays down his life and takes it back up again. **Psalm 23** continues the shepherd theme: see Year A.
+* **John 10.11-18** continues the series in John, and says that Jesus is the good shepherd who lays down his life and takes it back up again.

 Year C

 * **Acts 9.36-43** continues the series in Acts, and shows that Jesus' power to raise the dead is active through his apostle Peter.
 The resurrection leads to the growth of the church.
 * (For the alternative first reading, **Genesis 7.1-5, 11-18; 8.6-18; 9.8-13**, see Easter Vigil.)
-* **John 10.22-30** continues the series in John, and says that Jesus gives life to his sheep. **Psalm 23** continues the shepherd theme: see Year A. **Revelation 7.9-17** continues the series in Revelation, and features the Lamb, whose blood has been shed, but who is alive, and is described as a shepherd.
+* **John 10.22-30** continues the series in John, and says that Jesus gives life to his sheep. **Revelation 7.9-17** continues the series in Revelation, and features the Lamb, whose blood has been shed, but who is alive, and is described as a shepherd.

 ## Easter 5